ZainCognitiveCode/MY-ROADMAP/README.md

 ## LEVEL 2  :ribbon:
+> [!TIP]

-The goal of this level is to learn the core machine learning concepts and algorithms
+>The goal of this level is to learn the core machine learning concepts and algorithms

 1. #### Learn about tensors (Est. time - 1 Day)